 There are practical reasons for the scarcity of genuine health attachés in the world’s embassies.
 Chief among these, it seems, is the absence of a clear career pathway, which makes the position unattractive to many of those otherwise well qualified – and in high demand elsewhere, especially during a pandemic like the present one.
 It seems likely, however, that their scarcity is also a result of the complacency of too many governments – especially of the populist variety – towards the threat of pandemics, their preoccupation with nationalist agendas, and their tendency to discount diplomacy in general.

-The weak response of many embassies to the demands made on them during the first weeks of the COVID-19 crisis are readily explained in large part by its unparalleled scale, the crippling personal effect of the virus, and local lockdowns and curfews on their already slender staffs.
+The weak response of many embassies to the demands made on them during the first weeks of the COVID-19 crisis are readily explained by the health precautions required of embassy staff and the impediments to their work caused by local lockdowns and curfews.
 But a less obvious contributing factor might well have been that health attachés in embassy ranks have almost certainly not grown significantly in numbers since the late 1940s and remain far too few.
 Some serious research on this subject needs to be done urgently.

-The post first on the personal blog of Prof .G R Berridge and is republished here with permission.
+This post first appeared on the personal blog of Prof. GR Berridge and is republished here with permission.